 - 1. Space tourism.
 Flying people into space for the same reason people go to Hawaii on vacation, they want to go and will pay for it. - 2.
 Space solar power.
-Collecting energy in space, converting it to radio waves, and sending it to Earth to supply vast quantities of clean, reliable energy to Earth with a plethora of benefits. - 3.
+Collecting energy in space, converting it to electro-magnetic radiation, and sending it to Earth to supply vast quantities of clean, reliable energy with a plethora of benefits. - 3.
 Planetary defense.
-Prevent large asteroids and comets from striking Earth with devastating consequences.
+Preventing large asteroids and comets from striking Earth with devastating consequences.